Can You File for Bankruptcy and Keep Your House?

 Chapter 7 bankruptcy allows you to keep your house if your home equity falls within your state’s homestead exemption limits when determining can you file for bankruptcy and keep your house.
 The bankruptcy trustee calculates your home’s current market value minus outstanding mortgage balances to determine available equity.

-Staying current on mortgage payments is essential for answering can you file for bankruptcy and keep your house positively in Chapter 7.
+Staying current on mortgage payments is an important factor when evaluating whether a home may be retained during bankruptcy.
 Even with adequate exemption protection, falling behind on mortgage payments can lead to foreclosure.
 Bankruptcy eliminates your personal liability for the mortgage debt, but the lender retains rights to foreclose on the property.

 The Administrative Office of the U.S. Courts maintains that mortgage companies can seek relief from the automatic stay to continue foreclosure proceedings if homeowners cannot maintain current payments or cure defaults quickly.